-The S. Mark Taper Foundation Shelter Resource Bank is a unique project that distributes, free of charge, donations of surplus inventory from manufacturers, wholesalers, retailers, and others to homeless service agencies throughout Los Angeles County.
+The S. Mark Taper Foundation Shelter Resource Bank is a unique project that distributes, completely free of charge, donations of surplus inventory from manufacturers, wholesalers, retailers, and other vendors to homeless service agencies throughout Los Angeles County.

-Shelter Partnership reinforces the provision of basic assistance through the immensely successful S. Mark Taper Foundation Shelter Resource Bank project.
-Established in 1989, the project has secured new donated goods from over 600 companies, and has distributed over $210 million worth of goods to more than 550 agencies that serve the homeless and very poor.
-Examples of goods are toilet paper, personal hygiene products, linens, clothing, diapers, toys, baby products, cleaning products, and so much more.
-By meeting immediate needs, the project enables participating agencies to focus their energy and scarce resources on case management, support services, and organizational capacity-building.
+Established in 1989, the project has secured $240 million in unused donated goods from over 600 companies, and has distributed over $210 million worth of these goods to more than 550 agencies that serve the homeless and very poor.
+Examples of non-perishable goods we secure and distribute include toilet paper, personal hygiene products, linens, clothing, diapers, toys, baby products, cleaning products, and so much more.
+By meeting these immediate needs, the project enables participating Los Angeles homeless agencies to focus their energy and scarce resources on case management, support services, and organizational capacity-building.

 The success of the S. Mark Taper Foundation Shelter Resource Bank lies in its ability to solicit, collect, sort and distribute large amounts of new goods, and in our ability to leverage our resources.
-It costs us less than five cents to distribute a dollar’s worth of goods.
-The vast majority of donors are corporations.
-The benefits of participation include above-cost tax deductions, positive public relations, and the opportunity to free-up warehouse space and participate in corporate philanthropy.
+We estimate it costs us less than five cents to distribute a dollar’s worth of goods.
+The vast majority of donors are corporations, including major film studios and Fortune 500 companies.
+Benefits of participation for donors include above-cost tax deductions, positive public relations, the opportunity to free-up warehouse space and participate in corporate philanthropy.

-The project is operated out of a secure and fully operational 108,000 square foot warehouse in the City of Bell.
+The project operates out of a secure and fully operational 108,000 square foot warehouse in the City of Bell.
 Shelter Partnership is now the proud owner this warehouse.
 We received the deed free of charge under Title V of the McKinney-Vento Homeless Assistance Act.
-All donations are physically inventoried and the data on these goods entered in a computerized system.
+All donations are physically inventoried and the data on these goods entered into our computerized system.
 Annual audits are conducted by an outside accounting firm to maintain the integrity of the information contained in our database.